masan-msft/sp-dev-docs.ru-ru/docs/general-development/how-to-get-values-from-ranges.md

 ---
-title: How to Get Values from Ranges ms.date: 09/25/2017
+title: "Получение значений из диапазонов" ms.date: 09/25/2017
 keywords: get range,how to,howdoi,howto
 f1_keywords: get range,how to,howdoi,howto
 ms.prod: sharepoint
 ms.assetid: ab2c0f60-b7df-46a1-9105-eb85ce817431
-ms.openlocfilehash: 173a2f231b8361f71b6bfb7affa7bb032ee88073
+ms.openlocfilehash: 38223c877a834ffa49605b33abc616f6f65c4886
-ms.sourcegitcommit: 1cae27d85ee691d976e2c085986466de088f526c
+ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 10/13/2017
+ms.lasthandoff: 11/15/2017
 ---
-# <a name="how-to-get-values-from-ranges"></a><span data-ttu-id="f53ad-103">Практическое руководство. Получение значений из диапазонов</span><span class="sxs-lookup"><span data-stu-id="f53ad-103">How to: Get Values from Ranges</span></span>
+# <a name="get-values-from-ranges"></a><span data-ttu-id="001e8-103">Получение значений из диапазонов</span><span class="sxs-lookup"><span data-stu-id="001e8-103">Get values from ranges</span></span>

-<span data-ttu-id="f53ad-104">Веб-службы Excel exposes four methods for getting values from an Excel workbook: **GetCell**, **GetCellA1**, **GetRange**, and **GetRangeA1**.</span><span class="sxs-lookup"><span data-stu-id="f53ad-104">Excel Web Services exposes four methods for getting values from an Excel workbook: **GetCell**, **GetCellA1**, **GetRange**, and **GetRangeA1**.</span></span>
+<span data-ttu-id="001e8-104">Веб-службы Excel exposes four methods for getting values from an Excel workbook: **GetCell**, **GetCellA1**, **GetRange**, and **GetRangeA1**.</span><span class="sxs-lookup"><span data-stu-id="001e8-104">Excel Web Services exposes four methods for getting values from an Excel workbook: **GetCell**, **GetCellA1**, **GetRange**, and **GetRangeA1**.</span></span>

-<span data-ttu-id="f53ad-p101">The **GetCell** and **GetCellA1** methods return the value of a single cell.
+<span data-ttu-id="001e8-p101">The **GetCell** and **GetCellA1** methods return the value of a single cell.
 If you try to request more than a single cellfor example, by passing in a range reference such as "B1:E2" or a named range that is larger than a single cell, and so onyour method call will fail.
 If you want to retrieve values from a range of cells, use the **GetRange** and **GetRangeA1** methods instead.
 Methods that have the A1 suffix ( **GetCellA1** and **GetRangeA1**) use a different coordinate system than those that do not ( **GetCell** and **GetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
 Those methods allow you to pass in the name of a sheet and the range address you want.
-In most cases, it is a good idea to use named ranges rather than Excel-style references, for abstraction reasons.</span><span class="sxs-lookup"><span data-stu-id="f53ad-p101">The **GetCell** and **GetCellA1** methods return the value of a single cell.
+In most cases, it is a good idea to use named ranges rather than Excel-style references, for abstraction reasons.</span><span class="sxs-lookup"><span data-stu-id="001e8-p101">The **GetCell** and **GetCellA1** methods return the value of a single cell.
 If you try to request more than a single cell—for example, by passing in a range reference such as "B1:E2" or a named range that is larger than a single cell, and so on—your method call will fail.
 If you want to retrieve values from a range of cells, use the **GetRange** and **GetRangeA1** methods instead.
 Methods that have the A1 suffix ( **GetCellA1** and **GetRangeA1**) use a different coordinate system than those that do not ( **GetCell** and **GetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
 Those methods allow you to pass in the name of a sheet and the range address you want.
 In most cases, it is a good idea to use named ranges rather than Excel-style references, for abstraction reasons.</span></span>

-<span data-ttu-id="f53ad-p102">If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
+<span data-ttu-id="001e8-p102">If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
 It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
-Therefore, "0,0" will return cell A1, as in this example:</span><span class="sxs-lookup"><span data-stu-id="f53ad-p102">If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
+Therefore, "0,0" will return cell A1, as in this example:</span><span class="sxs-lookup"><span data-stu-id="001e8-p102">If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
 It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
 Therefore, "0,0" will return cell A1, as in this example:</span></span>

 ```cs